vslokenb/HGC_OGP_DB/README.md

 Running this command after will automatically postprocess and upload the OGP survey results to the database.

 ## How to use:
 This GUI contains two tabs: 'View Plots' and 'Upload Files'.
+Run `python rwOGP/startGUI.py` to start the GUI.
 - View plots shows plots data from the OGP.
 (TBD: Change limit on number of files)
 - Upload Files lets the user upload .XLS output files containing OGP meaurements to the local db.
   - The **watch directory** _must contain_ the following subdirectories for the GUI to work:
     - baseplates